selimsevencan/cv/index.md

 _Front-end Developer_
 ###### Stack: React / react-testing-library / cypress / emotion / styled-system / webpack / circle-ci / docker

-- Mostly worked on automation and optimization features and reduced many manual work for pentest management process.
+- Mostly worked on automation and optimization features to reduce manual work around pentest management process.
-- Built a component Library top of React and styled-system and applied into all the consumer applications.
+- Built a component Library top of React with styled-system then applied into all the consumer applications.
-- Improved design implementation quality and helped other teams to make their projects aligned based on design.
-- Upgraded testing mocked fetch requests and contributed to fetch-mock library and implemented e2e tests by cypress.
+- Improved user experience of web applications while providing consistent and pixel-perfect user interface.
+- Improved mocking network layer by applying mock service worker(msw) and used it to improve tests and development.
+- Helped to land e2e infrastructure with Cypress and implemented critical tests.
-- Improved test quality by transitioning over from Enzyme to react-testing-library.
+- Improved unit/integration test quality by transitioning over to react-testing library from enzyme.
-- Created engineering initiatives to improve code quality and wrote documentation to make front-end engineers more aligned.
+- Created many RFC/engineering initiatives to improve code quality(mostly code removal :) and wrote documentation to help others.

 `Jan 2017 - Mar 2019`
 __Adphorus__, Berlin